Derived equivalences for hereditary Artin algebras: Preliminaries and notation

 \begin{remark} The functors $T_S$ and $T_S^*$ are the twist functors considered in \cite[\S 3.1]{vanRoosmalen12} (based on \cite{Seidel01}); this explains the notation of the functors. \end{remark}

 \begin{remark} Note that $T_S(X) = 0$ if and only if $T^*_S(X) = 0$ if and only if $X \in \thick S$. \end{remark}

-\begin{remark} We will be interested in the case where $\AA$ is the category $\mod \Lambda$ of finite-dimensional modules over a finite-dimensional hereditary algebra $\Lambda$.
+\begin{remark} We will be interested in the case where $\AA$ is the category $\mod \Lambda$ of finite-dimensional modules over a finite-dimensional hereditary algebra $\Lambda$, and where $S \in \Db \mod \Lambda$ is an exceptional object.
 In this setting, it has been shown in \cite[Proposition 3]{HappelRickardSchofield88} that $^{\perp} S$ is equivalent to $\Db \mod \Lambda'$ where $\Lambda'$ is a finite-dimensional hereditary algebra with one fewer distinct simple (thus if $\mod \Lambda$ has $n$ isomorphism classes of simple objects, then $\mod \Lambda'$ has $n-1$ isomorphism classes of simple objects). \end{remark}

 We will also use perpendicular subcategories in the setting of abelian categories.
 Thus, let $\AA$ be any abelian category, and consider a subset $\SS \subseteq \AA$.
 We define the following full subcategories via their objects: